richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 When using a Power, the arcane skill roll is defined as **Controlled** or **Limit Break**.

 * Controlled if:
-    * total PP of the power + all modifiers is equal to or less than POWER LIMIT, and
+    * total PP of the power + all modifiers is equal to or less than the power limit, and
-    * total number of modifiers is equal to or less than MOD LIMIT
+    * total number of modifiers is equal to or less than mod limit
 * Otherwise it is Limit Break

 **Controlled casting** works like this: